botmetrics/botmetrics.js/README.md

 This Node.JS client lets you register your bot with Botmetrics and starts metrics collection.

+### Installation

+To install this as part of your Node.JS project, add this to your `dependencies` in your application's package.json:

+`botmetrics`

+or run

+`$ npm install --save botmetrics`

 ### Usage

 Log in to your [BotMetrics](https://getbotmetrics.com) account, navigate